RyanKim01/iOS-Portfolio/README.md

 **Objectives**:
-* Persist data using Apple's Core Data framework
+* Create/Delete/Update/Persist objects using Core Data
-* Fully understand Core Data framework
 * Use UITableView to populate data from Core Data
+* Access user's imagePicker and let the user to upload cropped image in the app
+* Swipe UITableViewCell to perform extra actions like "Delete"